Pinetown Boys' High School Recollections (1988)

 PBHS Choir

 Under Mr. Seiger, the previously small choir of 35 students in 1985 more than tripled to 108 students in 1988.
 This was not due to Mr. Seiger's personal charm or natural way with people.
-It had everything to do with the fact that if you wanted to get out of Cadets or Immigrant Afrikaans on Thursday morning, all you had to do was join the choir.
+The truth was that if you wanted to avoid Cadets or Immigrant Afrikaans on Thursday morning, all you had to do was join the choir.
 In addition, there was also no voice selection or requirements to meet in determining whether you could actually sing in the first place.
-This made for a badly motivated and (listening to the audio) very poorly sounding choir.
-To our credit though, we only practiced for 45 minutes a week on most weeks--some weeks no practice was possible.
+This made for a badly motivated and (listening to the audio) very poorly-sounding choir.
+To our credit though, we only practiced for 45 minutes a week on most weeks—some weeks no practice was possible.
 In the photo to the right, the non-student staff are (second row from the bottom, left to right respectively): Mr. Seiger, Mr. Visser, Mr. van der Ahee, and Miss Goodway.

 PBHS Song Festival